amartin217/TC497/README.md

 ## FAQ

 Q: Do I need to know the rules of Euchre to use this project?
 A: Not necessarily since the game enforces rules automatically.
 However, some familiarity helps!

-Q: Can I write my own AI player?
+Q: Can I write my own AI player? <br />
 A: Yes, just inherit from the Player abstract class and implement the required methods.